harvester/docs/docs/advanced/addons/pcidevices.md

 - Hot-plugging and replugging of USB devices is not supported.
 For more information, see [KubeVirt Issue #11979](https://github.com/kubevirt/kubevirt/issues/11979).

-- If the device path changes when you reattach the device or reboot the node, you must create a new USBDeviceClaim to enable the device.
+- If the device path changes when you reattach the device or reboot the node, you must detach the device from the virtual machine and then enable passthrough again.